Revolver (Beatles album): Reissues

-Along with the rest of the Beatles catalogue, the album was first issued on compact disc in 1987.
+The album was first issued on compact disc, world-wide, on 30 April 1987, along with the albums Help and Rubber Soul.
+This release standardized the album to the stereo format and canonized the 14 tracks that appeared on the British version of the album.
 In 2009, Apple and EMI released remastered versions of the Beatles albums on CD.
 Revolver was also included in the box sets released at the time, The Beatles: Stereo Box Set and The Beatles in Mono Box Set.

 On 28 October 2022, a remixed and expanded edition of Revolver was released.
 It includes a new stereo remix of the album by Giles Martin, with the help of de-mixing technology developed by Peter Jackson's WingNut Films, as well as the original mono mix, session recordings, demos and an EP containing new mixes of "Paperback Writer" and "Rain".

 Track listing

 The following track listing is for the original release in all markets other than North America and was subsequently adopted as the standard version of the album for its international CD release in 1987.
 The original North American edition used this order except for omitting "I'm Only Sleeping", "And Your Bird Can Sing" and "Doctor Robert".
 All tracks written by Lennon–McCartney, except where noted.
 (Note: All lead vocalist credits and track lengths per Harry Castleman and Walter Podrazik.)